 Adding New Packages to Existing Script Languages

-This section explains how to expand existing script languages with additional packages or libraries using BucketFS.
+This article explains how to expand existing script languages with additional packages or libraries.

 The Lua script language is not expandable and is natively compiled into the Exasol database software.

-You can download the current version of the pre-built container from the release section on GitHub.
+Download the current version of the pre-built SLC from the Releases page.

 local_container_file = "path/to/container.tar.gz"